On This Page

 …You’d love to see a therapist in person, but can’t find a local therapist who’s a good match.

-Local therapists aren’t always easy to find.
-There’s a nationwide shortage of mental health professionals, and in many places, the nearest therapist’s office is hours away.
+Local therapists aren’t always an option because they’re not always easy to find.
+There’s a nationwide shortage of mental health professionals, and in many places, the nearest therapy office is hours away.

 When Is Online Therapy Not a Good Option?